Skip to content

 ateapi

-ateapi is a stateless gRPC server backed by Redis.
+ateapi is a stateless gRPC server backed by Redis/Valkey.
 It is the source of truth for actor and worker state - every other component either calls it (atenet) or is called by it (atelet).

 What it owns